Codecademy/docs/content/ai/concepts/search-algorithms/terms/breadth-first-search/breadth-first-search.md

 - Once all the neighbors have been collected, another loop iterates over this list.
 - A second variable for updating the path (`curr_path`) is instatiated.
 This variable is the sum of the existing steps in addition to the current node.
 - Each neighbor is tested.
 If it matches the destination node, the search is complete and `curr_path` is returned.
 - If the neighbor is not a match, the path is added to the queue.
-Once all the neighbors have been tested, the process starts again from the top with the next path in the queue.
-And the function continues testing each neighbor from the final node in the `curr_path`.
+- Once all the neighbors have been exhausted, the `curr_node` is added to the tested nodes list.
+Now, the process starts again from the top with the next path in the queue.
 - The loop iterates until the queue is empty or until a path is returned.
 - If all the nodes are processed and there is no path, an empty list is returned.